BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/search-for-data.md

 * Specifying coordinates
 * Selecting an area of the map

-ensuring it is clear to the user what is included in the search results and the coordinate system used.
+Ensure it is clear to the user what is included in the search results and the coordinate system used.

 <div class="image-container">